 Best time to catch Murray Cod ( Seasons )

-Ensure you check regularly for season open and close dates which are 1 September to 30 November inclusive.
-The closed season does not apply in the following waters: Lake Eildon, Waters south of the Great Dividing Range, except the Yarra River, Waters of the Wimmera and Millicent basins, except the Wimmera River
+In Victoria, Murray Cod are more active in warmer months, ideally between Summer and Autumn.
+They are often best targeted at Dawn or dusk.
+Ensure you check regularly for season opening and closing dates from 1 September to 30 November inclusive.
+The closed season does not apply in the following waters: Lake Eildon, waters south of the Great Dividing Range, except the Yarra River, and waters of the Wimmera and Millicent basins, except the Wimmera River.

 Murray Cod Fishing Calendar